bmw330i/Oracle_Nuggets/README.md

 - If you open cursors, close them, if you open a database connection, close it.
 Be a good client don't waste DB resources
 - AskTom is an Oracle Savant, I add "AskTom" to all my searches and go first to his answers.
 Do yourself a favor and do the same, trust me.

+## My Code explained
+- datapump.py is a program to do export or import of a list of tables using Python callproc to DBMS_DATAPUMP.
+Some interesting things about it are that I use parallel, connect with an oracle wallet and am showing some real world usage.
+The expamples online I found were either one table or entire schema or full database etc. Often you want a list of tables and no metadata or table exist action etc. I am currently working on getting status from the job while running.
+In the meantime when I do this in my code I loop in a query of dbms_datapump_jobs for state of not NOT RUNNING [ i.e. executing or other processing ].
+Then returning to my code as the job has completed or error'd out.